Bigfoot: The Patterson-Gimlin Film and Beyond

 Recent Developments

-2019: A prominent FBI file was revealed showing the agency tested alleged Bigfoot hair in the 1970s (results: deer family) 2021: Multiple credible sightings in Washington State Ongoing: Trail camera captures continue to generate debate
+In 2019, a prominent FBI file was revealed showing the agency tested alleged Bigfoot hair in the 1970s (results: deer family), and in 2021, multiple credible sightings in Washington State.
+Ongoing: Trail camera captures continue to generate debate.

 The Question